nathanchica/where-is-51b/README.md

 **Critical Integration Note**:

 - GTFS-Realtime predictions use actual `stop_id` values
-- AC Transit REST API predictions use `stop_code` values but confusingly labels them as "StopId/stpid"
+- AC Transit REST API predictions use `stop_code` values but confusingly label them as "StopId/stpid"
 - The backend must map between these identifiers using GTFS static data (stops.txt) which contains both fields
 - When the AC Transit API returns "StopId": "55555", this is actually the stop_code, not the GTFS stop_id